Folawewo/taskify/README.md

 # Taskify

-A to-do list API that allows users to create, read, update and delete items from a list.
+To-do list API that allows users to create, read, update and delete items from a list.
 The API uses MongoDB to store the items and Express to create the API.

 ## Installation